intel/pepc/docs/misc-tsc-amperf.md

 A helpful mnemonic for remembering their roles:
 - **APERF**: Actual Performance: Scales with actual CPU frequency.
-- **MPERF**: Marketing Performance: Increments at a constant CPU frequency, usually the same as the "marketing" CPU frequency.
+- **MPERF**: Marketing Performance: Increments at a constant frequency, usually the same as the "marketing" (base) CPU frequency.

 The "Marketing Performance" mnemonic for MPERF is informal but useful.
 It was coined by Len Brown, to easily distinguish between the two counters.